pkulchenko/fullmoon/README.md

 - Lightweight package (~500 LOC) with no external dependencies
 - Simple and flexible routing with variables and custom filters
-- Templating engine with JSON support and efficient memory utilization
+- Template engine with JSON support and efficient memory utilization
 - Optimized execution with pre-compiled routes and lazy loaded methods
 - Cookie/header generation and processing
 - Custom 404 and other status pages